Bhikkhuni Dhammananda

 Thailand

-Venerable Bhikkhuni Dhammananda, formerly known as Dr. Chatsumam Kabilsingh, was bom in 1944.
-She received her education in India and in Canada , and became the first Thai woman to receive a doctorate in Buddhism.
-She spent 30 years teaching Philosophy and Buddhism.
-First she taught in Canada and later at Thammasat University in Bangkok .
-While at Thammasat University she was an Associate Professor and President of the Women and Youth Studies Program.
-She was also the Chair of the India Studies Center .
-As an academic she has written more than 50 books.
-She pioneered research and writing on Women & Buddhism.
-She has been active at the international level both as a Buddhist and as a female scholar.
+Bhikkhuni Dhammananda, formerly Dr. Chatsumam Kabilsingh, born in 1944, was educated in India and Canada, and became the first Thai woman to receive a doctorate in Buddhism.
+She spent 30 years teaching Philosophy and Buddhism in Canada and later at Thammasat University in Bangkok, where she served as an Associate Professor, President of the Women and Youth Studies Program, and Chair of the India Studies Center.
+As an academic she has written more than 50 books, including on Women & Buddhism.
 She co-founded Sakyadhita, an International Buddhist Women's Association, and was its President from 1991-1995.
-For the past 20 years she has published Yasodhara, a newsletter on Buddhist Women's activities.
-She was an associate at the Royal Institute for nearly two decades, a seat which she gave up after her ordination.
-She is now a Peace Counselor to an international Peace organization in the USA , and also a vice-chair to a committee to select awardees for the Niwano Peace Award in Japan .
+For the past 20 years, she published Yasodhara, a newsletter on Buddhist Women's activities.

-Venerable Dhammananda gave up worldly interests and courageously chose to follow in her mother's footsteps to become a female monastic, a path not much known in Thailand .
-With her strong academic background, she is totally committed to reclaiming the Bhikkhuni lineage, a heritage given by the Buddha.
-The responsibility which she shoulders is to educate the Buddhist community in order to have a better understanding of Buddhism.
-She regularly offers training courses to both local and international groups.
-During the rains retreat she organizes a training program for international Bhikkhunis and laywomen.
-She writes regularly, accepts invitations to give Dhamma talks, and her teachings are accessible to the public.
+She gave up worldly interests and courageously chose to follow in her mother's footsteps to become a female monastic, committed to reclaiming the Bhikkhuni lineage, a heritage given by the Buddha.
+The responsibility which she shoulders is to educate the Buddhist community to have a better understanding of Buddhism.
+Bhikkhuni Dhammananda regularly offers training courses for Bhikkhunis and laywomen during the rains retreat.
+She writes regularly, offers Dhamma talks, and her teachings are accessible to the public.